 5.A green card holder is not legally a U.S. Citizen.
 This means that you can't vote, serve on a jury or possess an American passport.

-Meet with an immigration law attorney in Tyler or McKinney, Texas today to start working on your application for a marriage green card.
+Meet with an immigration law attorney in Dallas or McKinney, Texas today to start working on your application for a marriage green card.